Zeckendorf family identities generalized: Proving Theorem

-Obviously, Assertion 1 yields (by induction) that $\sum\limits_{t\in T}f_{n+a_{t}}=\sum\limits_{s\in S}f_{n+s}$ for every $n\geq N$, and Assertion 2 then finishes off the remaining $n$'s (by backwards induction, or, to be more precise, by an induction step from $n+1$ and $n$ to $n-1$).
-Thus, once both Assertions 1 and 2 are proven, (\ref{BigLemma}) will follow and thus Theorem 8 will be proven.
+Obviously, Assertion 1 yields (by induction) the equality $\sum\limits_{t\in T}f_{n+a_{t}}=\sum\limits_{s\in S}f_{n+s}$ for every $n\geq N$ (the induction base follows from (\ref{pf.thm.8.subs1a})), and Assertion 2 then proves it for the remaining values of $n$ (by backwards induction, or, to be more precise, by an induction step from $n+1$ and $n$ to $n-1$).
+Thus, once both Assertions 1 and 2 are proven, (\ref{BigLemma}) will follow and thus Theorem~\ref{thm.8} will be proven.